WalletHub, Financial Company

 @WalletHub

-You can transfer Marriott Bonvoy points to your Southwest Rapid Rewards account online, using Marriott’s “Transfer Points to Miles” page.
-The conversion rate is 1,000 Rapid Rewards points for every 3,000 Marriott points you transfer.
-To complete a transfer, your Marriott and Southwest accounts must be under the same name.
+You can transfer Marriott Bonvoy points to your Southwest Rapid Rewards account from Marriott’s “Transfer Points to Miles” page.
+The conversion ratio is 3:1, meaning you receive 1,000 Rapid Rewards points for every 3,000 Marriott points you transfer.
+Your Marriott and Southwest accounts must be under the same name to complete a transfer.

 How to Transfer Marriott Points to Southwest